boldlink/terraform-aws-eks/README.md

 - Follows aws security best practices and uses checkov to ensure compliance.
 - Has elaborate examples that you can use to setup your cluster within a very short time.
 - Contains config map resources that you can easily use to add a new config map or modify an existing one.
+- It includes a fully customizable launch template

 Examples available [here](./examples)